Degrees & Majors

 - Fish and Wildlife Conservation: Marcella Kelly, associate department head for graduate affairs/graduate program director and professor, 540-231-1734 or makelly2@vt.edu

-- Geography: Luke Juran, director of graduate studies and associate professor, 540-231-0265 or ljuran@vt.edu
+- Geography: Andrew Ellis, director of graduate studies and professor, 540-231-8049 or awellis@vt.edu

 - Sustainable Biomaterials: Audrey Zink-Sharp, associate department head and professor, 540-231-8820 or agzink@vt.edu

-Center for Leadership in Global Sustainability: Kieran Lindsey, Program Director, Online Master of Natural Resources, 314-605-8820 or klindsey@vt.edu, or David P. Robertson, Program Director, Executive Master of Natural Resources, 434-258-2236 or davidrobertson@vt.edu
+Center for Leadership in Global Sustainability: Kieran Lindsey, program director, Online Master of Natural Resources, 314-605-8820 or klindsey@vt.edu, or David P. Robertson, program director, Executive Master of Natural Resources, 434-258-2236 or davidrobertson@vt.edu

 Contact: Marcella Kelly, associate department head for graduate affairs/graduate program director and professor, 540-231-1734 or makelly2@vt.edu